HarshaVardhanReddy18/ML-DL-Projects-/README.md

 # Machine-Learning
-This has the bank customer analysis using ML algorithms for predicting customer behaviour
+This has all my ML projects